 Because the State Conflict of Interest Law (Public Act 317 of 1968, as amended by Public Act 81 (of 1984) mandates it.
 The law prevents university employees, or enterprises in which they have an interest, from contracting with the university without prior regental approval.
 The approval process is subject to the Schedule of Regents' Meetings, and the process may take up to two months due to the number of steps involved.
 For detailed information see the Conflict of Interest policy.
 Contact Procurement Services Customer Service at (734) 764-8212, option 1, or email at email@example.com for additional information or assistance.

-Per the Standard Practice Guide, only Procurement Services has the delegated authority to sign contracts.
-Departments and their employees are not authorized to sign contracts on behalf of the university, regardless of the dollar amount.
+Per the SPG 601.24, only Procurement Services has the delegated authority to sign contracts.
+Faculty and staff from colleges, schools, and other units are not authorized to sign contracts on behalf of the university, regardless of the dollar amount.
 Doing so makes the individual personally liable for all commitments, monetary and otherwise.
 Exceptions include lease agreements.

 You cannot change the supplier on a purchase order (PO) after it has been dispatched.
-You should contact Procurement Services and ask them to cancel the PO with the wrong supplier name, and then create a new ePro requisition with the correct name of the supplier.
+You should complete the PO Request Form to cancel the PO with the wrong supplier name, and then create a new ePro requisition with the correct name of the supplier.

 Currently, the M-Pathways system only allows Procurement Services to cancel purchase orders.
-If you need to cancel a purchase order (for example, if the ordered supplies are no longer needed), you should contact firstname.lastname@example.org with the purchase order number, the supplier name, reason for cancellation, and your name and phone number.
+If you need to cancel a purchase order (for example, if the ordered supplies are no longer needed), you should submit your request by completing the PO Request Form.
 It is the department’s responsibility to cancel the order with the supplier.
 Note: After a PO has been canceled it cannot be reopened.

 The order delivery method is dependent on how the supplier has been established to receive purchase orders.
 They can be sent to suppliers via: